For the purposes of this policy, “personal information” means information about an identifiable individual.

 How do we use or disclose your personal information?

-We may use and disclose personal information for the primary purpose for which it is collected, for reasonably expected secondary purposes which are related to the primary purpose, and in other circumstances authorised by the Act.
+We may use and disclose personal information for the purpose for which it is collected, for directly related purposes, for other purposes authorised by you and in other circumstances authorised by the Act.
+We may use and disclose personal information:

 - to carry out our responsibilities as an employer;